 1| Reliable Data Security

 Data leaks, corporate espionage, phishing, ransomware attacks, and other malware hinder organizations’ data operations.
-Therefore, current data and governance frameworks direct businesses to use cybersecurity methods to safeguard business intelligence while guaranteeing confidentiality, integrity, and availability (CIA).
+Therefore, current data and governance frameworks direct businesses to use cybersecurity methods to safeguard business intelligence services while guaranteeing confidentiality, integrity, and availability (CIA).

 2| More Customer Satisfaction